adugyeni/python-Weather-API-Integration/README.md

 ## Python-Weather-API-Integration
-This a Python script that interacts with an external API to fetch and display weather data
+This a Python script that interacts with an external API to fetch and display weather data about a specific city from the OpenWeatherMap site.

 ### Objectives
 - Use the requests library to make GET requests to an API.